LegendaryLinux/arch76-oryxpro5/README.md

 only the Nvidia GPU, you should skip this step.**

-For the moment, the only solution I have successfully implemented for hybrid-graphics mode uses `bunblebee`.
+For the moment, the only solution I have successfully implemented for hybrid-graphics mode uses `bumblebee`.
 Unfortunately, there are several problems with it.
 1. Bumblebee suffers from very significant performance issues.
 In my benchmarks, the Intel GPU outperforms the Nvidia card by well over 300%.
 2. Bumblebee seems to be abandoned.
 Its last commit was in 2013.